rainbow954/streamly-spark-examples/streamly-mqtt-cassandra/README.md

 In the following steps, we assume the namespace is `greenspace`.

 ### 3. Create a Mqtt topic
-We assume the you have followed up the [Streamly-kafka-mqtt] project, because this project create a MQTT topic `greenspace/mqtt/topic` and sends some data inside.
+We assume the you have followed up the [streamly-kafka-mqtt-post] project, because this project create a MQTT topic `greenspace/mqtt/topic` and sends some data inside.
 We are going to used this topic through out this project.

 ### 4. Create your keyspace
 To create a new keyspace :